April 28, 2009

 “And dont[sic] say to wait/wait is worse than to/say no/wait hurts/and a no feels good/wait makes you sick/a no cures you all over/the word wait/works okay/in lots of conversations/but/not/in/our/conversation…”

 The trail of this auctioned letter fascinates me.
 A few weeks ago I saw in either The New Yorker or The New York Review of Books another ad saying Freeman’s had sold the Guthrie lot for $41,800.
-To whom?
-A few weeks after that, I received Bauman Rare Books April 2009 Catalogue and saw that photo of the page from the Guthrie letter taped to my wall — Baumann is selling the letter for$16,000.
+A few weeks after that, I received Bauman Rare Books April 2009 Catalogue and saw that same photo of the Guthrie letter now stuck to my wall — Baumann is selling the letter for$16,000.
 Page 63 of the catalogue: “Extraordinary 1946 Autograph Letter Signed by Woody Guthrie, Featuring a Lengthy Lyric Poem and Eight Original Sketches.”

 I can’t imagine what it would be like to receive such a letter.
-Yet maybe I can, which is why I taped it to my wall above my computer, where daily I write and respond to today’s version of the letter … emails.
+Yet maybe I can, which is why it’s on the wall above my computer, where daily I write and respond to today’s version of the letter … emails.
 Not quite the same, though, is it, lacking all that life and personality.

 This post was updated 1.7.11.